How to improve employee well-being in the workplace

 For example, a 14,000+ employee manufacturing Limeade customer needed to provide organizational support for well-being, showing they genuinely care for employees at every plant.
 Limeade Well-Being helped them deliver relevant, whole-person opportunities to its diverse population and support well-being in every corner of the organization.

-They used Limeade Insights Dashboards to develop a manager scorecard with aggregated well-being program data that indicates their team’s areas of strength, improvement and engagement.
+They used Limeade dashboards to develop a manager scorecard with aggregated well-being program data that indicates their team’s areas of strength, improvement and engagement.
 This allowed managers to understand their team’s areas for improvement and act in real time, which led to:

 Leverage and connect teams, peers and networks.
 An employee’s teammates are valuable resources (and cheerleaders) for well-being support.
 Encourage employees to connect socially, recognize achievements and cheer each other on.
 Spark friendly competition and build community through team-based challenges, or share supportive comments and success stories across the organization.